cyberphone/java-cfrg-spec/README.md

 to not run into possible conflicts (_crashes_) with existing code and providers.
 The additional test required to cope with "ECDH" and "MoDH" (for _Montgomery_ in analogy with _Edwards_) seems bearable:
 `KeyAgreement.getInstance(publicKey instanceof ECKey ?
 "ECDH" : "MoDH")`

- The named curve identifiers needed seem to be:
+ The key algorithm/curve identifiers needed are:
   ```
  id-X25519    OBJECT IDENTIFIER ::= { 1 3 101 110 }
  id-X448      OBJECT IDENTIFIER ::= { 1 3 101 111 }